davidmerrick/micronaut-sandbox/README.md

 # quarantinebot

-Serverless Slack bot which tells you how long you've been quarantined in units of facemasks.
+Slack bot which tells you how long you've been quarantined in units of facemasks.

 * Written in Kotlin
 * Built with superfast [Micronaut](https://micronaut.io/) framework